 Devils’ Brodeur Signs $40M Extension

 EAST RUTHERFORD, N.J.
-(AP) _ Goaltender Martin Brodeur, who led the New Jersey Devils to two Stanley Cups since 1995 and got them within a game of a third last year, has signed a five-year, $40 million contract extension.
+(AP) _ Martin Brodeur, the goalie who led the New Jersey Devils to two Stanley Cups since 1995 and got them within a game of a third last year, signed a five-year, $40 million contract extension.

 Under the deal signed Tuesday night, Brodeur will earn $8 million annually in each of the next four seasons starting in 2002-03.
 The Devils have the option on the fifth year, which would be the 2006-07 season.

 The entire extension is guaranteed, said Brodeur’s attorney, Susan Ciallella, in a telephone interview.